AR Prototyping

 ar design

 Then comes low-fidelity spatial sketching.
-Yes, you can grab a pen and just sketch in 2D… but a cardboard cutout or tabletop model?
-Surprisingly effective.
-(Pro tip: mapping gestures to real-world objects early reveals awkward angles before they become expensive bugs.)
+Yeah, you can grab a pen and sketch in 2D.
+But a cardboard cutout or tabletop model?
+That’s surprisingly effective.
+Mapping gestures to real-world objects early, before they become expensive bugs, reveals awkward angles nobody catches on screen.

 Once things are mapped out, you move on to building your anchor and element in Unity or another engine.
 This is where your interface element finally “sticks” to something in the AR environment.
 Don’t worry if it floats weirdly at first—spatial anchors can be temperamental.

-Lastly, test in the real world, always.
-A virtual button that looks great at your desk might be completely unreadable in a sunny room—or worse, floating inside someone’s forehead.
+Last thing: test in the real world.
+Always.
+A virtual button that looks great at your desk might be completely unreadable in a sunny room, or worse, floating inside someone’s forehead.

 Looking ahead

-If you’re just starting with ar interface development, now’s the time to learn spatial thinking the hard way.
+If you’re just getting into AR interface development, now’s the time to learn spatial thinking the hard way.
 Why?
 Because in a few years, spatial UX might be as fundamental as responsive design is today.
+That’s not speculation, it’s the direction the entire industry’s moving.

 Let’s get specific.